bootlin/training-materials/slides/debugging-linux-application-stack/debugging-linux-application-stack.typ

 #v(0.5em)
 #align(center, [#image("memory_mapping.pdf", height: 80%)])

 === Userspace memory types

 #align(center, [#image("mem_type.pdf", height: 80%)])

 === On-demand memory mapping (_Lazy allocation_)

+#table(
+  columns: (60%, 40%),
- #table(columns: (60%, 40%), stroke: none, gutter:15pt, [
+  stroke: none,
+  gutter: 15pt,
+  [

     + Virtual memory is allocated when requested, but not mapped to physical memory

     + When the CPU accesses a virtual address not yet physically mapped, a _page fault_ happens, and the kernel physically allocates memory

       - For file-backed mappings, implies reading from disk

     + The virtual memory is fully mapped to physical memory only if really needed

     - Allows faster program startup, avoids using memory for unused data

     - Execution time not deterministic: for real-time needs, memory can be _pre-faulted_

-],[
+  ],
+  [

     #align(center, [#image("lazy_mapping.pdf", height: 85%)])

-])
+  ],
+)

 === On-demand memory mapping: page faults

 - Lazy allocation is implemented based on _Page faults_